atilag/unitary-quantum-simulator-rust/README.md

 Rust version of the Unitary Simulator found in the Python QISKit.

 ## General
-It includes a run.sh script that will handle all the required setup to run the simulator tests.
+Includes a run.sh script that will handle all the required setup to run the simulator tests, and build the libraries.

 ## Prerequisites
 It requires Rust building environment (stable branch).
 Follow [this guide](https://www.rust-lang.org/en-US/install.html)